ParkerLasher/churnPredicition/README.md

 - Getting Started

 ## Prerequisites
-Python 3.7+
+- Python 3.7+
-Required Python packages listed in requirements.txt (if provided).
+- Required Python packages listed in requirements.txt (if provided).
-Data
+**Data**
 Due to size constraints, the raw dataset from IBM cannot be uploaded directly to this repository.
-Option 1: Download the dataset from the original source (IBM or provided link) and place it in the data directory.
+- Option 1: Download the dataset from the original source [kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) and place it in the data directory.
-Option 2: Use the preprocessed enhanced_data.csv if provided.
+- Option 2: Use the preprocessed enhanced_data.csv if provided.

 ## Project Status